248abdul/Convex-Hull/README.md

 ## Overview

-Full implementations of three major algorithms for finding the [convex hull](https://en.wikipedia.org/wiki/Convex_hull) of a set of points:
+This project consists of full implementations of three major algorithms for finding the [convex hull](https://en.wikipedia.org/wiki/Convex_hull) of a set of points:

 - Jarvix March
 - Graham Scan